hugojm/zeclinics_app/README.md

 rmdir /s zeclinics_app
 ```

-Check where the directory where the package has been installed and run the file:
+Check the directory where the package has been installed and run the file:

 ```
 zeclinics.exe